Q1 What is the Veteran Family Program?

 Frequently Asked Questions

-The Veteran Family Program (VFP), funded by Veterans Affairs Canada, is designed specifically to support the unique needs of medically released CAF members, medically released Veterans and their families.
+The Veteran Family Program supports the unique transitioning needs of medically releasing CAF members, medically released Veterans and their families.
+Funded by Veterans Affairs Canada the program is delivered through 32 Military Family Resource Centres across Canada.

 Q2 How can the Veteran Family Program help?